Structed/PdfMerge/README.md

 Super simple CLI tool to merge PDFs.

-GEt the Win x64 binary here: https://github.com/Structed/PdfMerge/releases/tag/0.1
+Get the Win x64 binary here: https://github.com/Structed/PdfMerge/releases/tag/0.1

 # Building
 You can build the binaries for yourself (including Linux) or just run it with .NET.